Joshhortt/nextjs-two/README.md

 ## 🚀 Description

-This repository **nextjs-one** is referenced as the first part of the Next.js 13 for Beginners tutorial series.
+This repository **nextjs-two** is referenced as the second part of the Next.js 13 for Beginners tutorial series.

 ### 🎒 Prerequisites